hundreds of blushing and blooming tillandsia ionantha air plants

 Scientists refer to living things by their binomial nomenclature, or the two terms used to classify a plant or animal.
 Air plants are no exception!
 Tillandsia is the genus classification that describes a large number of epiphytic plants that mainly grow in tropical and subtropical regions.
 For example, Tillandsia bulbosa is a popular air plant with Tillandsia being the genus classification and bulbosa being the species classification.

-tillandsia xerographica air plant in a tree in the wild
+tillandsia medusae air plant in a tree in the wild

 Epiphyte